Jarno458/TsRandomizer/ReadMe.md

 Quest are not concidered part of the game, and they wont contain any progression item, however Neliste will still offer you an item when you talk to her

+When you feel stuck, you can open the minimap and hold X (the key to remove map markers),, it will highligh all locations that you can reach and still have items for you

 # Instalation \ Startup
 Download TsRandomizer.exe from the release page https://github.com/JarnoWesthof/TsRandomizer/releases